 When it comes to testing you can think of any test falling into two categories or “buckets”.
 There are what we will call innovative testing and iterative testing.

-We call this testing innovative because it is focused on the big picture and often involves radically different designs.
+We call this type of landing page testing innovative because it is focused on the big picture and often involves radically different designs.
 It involves testing large themes like overall page layout, design, functionality etc.

 Generally these types of tests are run as an A/B split tests with version A being your control version and version B being the new overall page you want to test.